Generic Name: amantadine (Oral route)

 - Peripheral edema (swelling of the hands, ankles, or feet) or

-- Psychosis (a mental disease), history of—Use with caution.
+- Psychosis (mental illness), history of—Use with caution.
 May make these conditions worse.

-- Glaucoma, angle-closure, untreated (narrow-angle glaucoma)—Should not be used in patients with this condition.
+- Glaucoma, angle-closure, untreated (narrow-angle glaucoma)—Should not be used in patients with these conditions.

 - Kidney disease—Use with caution.
 The effects of this medicine may be increased because of slower removal from the body.

 This section provides information on the proper use of a number of products that contain amantadine.
 It may not be specific to Symmetrel.
 Please read with care.

 For patients taking amantadine to prevent or treat flu infections:

 - Talk to your doctor about the possibility of getting a flu shot if you have not had one yet.